 How Many Goldfish Should Be Kept Together?

+How many goldfish can live together?
 Generally speaking, keeping at least two goldfish in an aquarium is best.
 This is because goldfish are social animals and need the companionship of other fish.

 Also, having multiple fish will help to spread out the waste they produce, which helps keep a healthier environment for the fish.
 Thus, having at least two goldfish together is recommended to provide them with companionship and maintain a clean habitat.